A Roadmap for Launching Campus-Wide Access: Purdue University Northwest

 Responding to Challenges

-A few years ago, we recognized that an Inclusive or Equitable Access Program could be an opportunity for our campus community to help improve affordability and convenience of obtaining course materials.
-When choosing between an IA or EA model, we knew we were dedicated to benefiting our entire student population.
-We needed a transformative model to overcome the challenges PNW students were facing, and Equitable Access offered the right large-scale solution.
+A few years ago, we recognized that an Access Program could be an opportunity for our campus community to help improve the affordability and convenience of obtaining course materials.
+We were dedicated to benefiting our entire student population from the start.
+We needed a transformative model to overcome the challenges PNW students were facing, and the Campus-wide Access program offered the right large-scale solution.

 Socializing a Solution